hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

 * Finally, `particle-*.csv` contains a subset of simulation particles for the particle species.
 This is not used for this demo.
 We will come back to this in later demos.

+# Simulation Setup

+The `Inputs.h` file contains all the physical parameters needed as well as those necessary to produce data products.
+Some of them can be overwritten using the command line arguments (See the section [Compilation](#Compilation)).

+The one-dimensional simulation of this demo is normalized such that the speed of light is `c = 1` and the electron plasma frequency is `ω_pe = 1`.
+Hence, the electron inertial length is `c/ω_pe = 1`.
+What that means is that
+all the quantities with the length dimension are normalized to the inertial length, all the quantities with the time dimension are normalized to the inverse of the electron plasma frequency, and all the quantities with the speed dimension are normalized to the speed of light.
+Electrons are assumed to be cold fluid, and charge-neutralizing ions are immobile (infinite mass).

+The grid size of the one-dimensional simulation domain (in the `x` direction) is `∆x = 0.200781` and the integration time step is `∆t = 0.04`.
+The number of grid points are `Nx = 480` and the periodic boundary conditions are used at both ends.

+To stir up the system at the beginning, which is otherwise quiet, the electric field is initialized with small-amplitude random fluctuations.

+The simulation results will be dumped into (by default) `./data` with data recording frequencies specified by the `*_recording_frequency` options in the `Inputs.h` file.
+An output directory other than the default one, say `my_sim` at the home directory, can be reconfigured in the command line as follows:

+> `./pic_1d --wd=~/my_sim`.

 # Analysis of Data